 Focus on workflow, and make it a point to create workflows that work in parallel with each other so that the flow of the experience, regardless of task, works similarly.
 You're still enabling the user to become extremely efficient in this way since cohesion in workflow is just as important, if not moreso, than consistency in features.
 Plus, you'll be setting yourself up for success with people who use small devices.

 Building on the previous guideline, we have this last one.
-Small devices just don't have the same amount of luxurious space to design a complex, overly-information-dense interface.
+Small devices just don't have the same amount of luxurious space to design a complex, overly-information-dense, and highly interactive interface.
 So if you assume (and work with and not against) this constraint, you design in a way that limits interaction and thus limits complexity.
 You simplify the experience into managable steps that can be navigated screen-by-screen.

-By now it should be clear that table guidelines are not like you may have expected.
+By now it should be clear that these table guidelines are not what you may have expected.
 It's not a question of "where do filters go on a page?" or "what's best to use: column filters or side panel filter?"
-The question is really a hard ask: are you doing enough to reduce complexity of the product experience by focusing more on understanding people to a depth where you don't need that complexity to begin with?
+The question is really a hard ask: are you doing enough complex work to prove you don't need that complexity in your product interface?